ruc-practical-ai/development-environment-setup/README.md

 poetry env use ~/AppData/Local/Programs/Python/Python312/python.exe
 ```

-### Using Poetry with VSCode
+### Using Poetry with VS Code

-When using Poetry with VSCode, we need to tell VSCode where to find the virtual environments that Poetry maintains for us.
+When using Poetry with VS Code, we need to tell VS Code where to find the virtual environments that Poetry maintains for us.
 There are several ways we can do this.

-#### Launching VSCode from Poetry's Shell
+#### Launching VS Code from Poetry's Shell

 Poetry comes with its own shell that you can start at any time from bash using the following command.